Chapter 4: Children

 What do I do if I have been served with an Initiating Application and other court documents?

-It is very important that you don’t ignore any court documents that you receive, and it is a good idea to get legal advice as soon as possible.
+If you are served with a court application, you are referred to as the respondent.
+It is very important that you don’t ignore any court documents, and it is a good idea to get legal advice as soon as possible.

 You will need to file the following court documents:

-• Notice of child abuse, family violence or risk; and
+- Notice of child abuse, family violence or risk;

 The court documents will tell you the date by which you need to file your response as well as what day you need to attend court.
-It is very important that you file your response by the date ordered and attend court if you don’t have a lawyer.
+It is very important that you file your response by the date ordered and attend court, especially if you don’t have a lawyer.

 Can a lawyer be appointed for the children?